MhmRhm/StateBench/README.md

 # StateBench
 A comparison between Qt's and Boost's state machines.

-Following is the state diagram used to draw a comparison:
+Following is the state diagram used to draw the comparison:
 ```mermaid
 stateDiagram-v2
 direction LR